ksingh25/SwitchTree/README.md

 # SwitchTree
-Detection of network attacks using Random Forests
+In-Network detection of attacks using Random Forests

 Please cite this paper if you use this code: